Monk3yDev/kvlang-vscode/README.md

 ## Requirements

-- Visual Studio Code 1.19.0 or newer
+- Visual Studio Code 1.26.0 or newer
 - Python 3.x or 2.7 for the language server
 - Kivy open source Python library
-- In Windows Python must be added to the system PATH
+- In Windows Python must be added to the system PATH or path to Python provided
-- Server run with default Python command: "python server.py".
-Value can be changed in settings
+- Server run with default Python path: "python".
+Value can be changed in settings kvlang.pythonPath

+## Testing was performed in

+- Windows 10 with Python 3.7.0
+- Ubuntu 18.10 with Python 2.7.15

 ## TODO

-- Add linting
 - Add code formating
 - Add IntelliSense support
 - Improve Kvlang Language Server